bbatsov/emacsredux/_posts/2023-03-14-removing-unbinding-vs-unsetting-keybindings.md

 I hope this article cleared some of the confusion with all the overloaded terminology in the field.
 That's all I have for you today.
 Keep hacking!

 [^1]: Special thanks to [Jonas Bernoulli](https://www.reddit.com/r/emacs/comments/11qblyt/comment/jc4158f/?utm_source=share&utm_medium=web2x&context=3) for flagging my omission.
+[^2]: In Emacs one keymap (child) can inherit bindings from another (parent).
+You can read more about keymap inheritance [here](https://www.gnu.org/software/emacs/manual/html_node/elisp/Inheritance-and-Keymaps.html).